 Cold weather is coming, which means caramel, honey, the sound of leaves crunching, pumpkins on the doorsteps, and ideal weather for the best hot Starbucks drinks.

-Though my taste has changed since I first started drinking Starbucks about 14 years ago, some of my favorite Starbucks drinks have remained my favorites.
+Though your taste may have changed since you first started drinking Starbucks about 14 years ago, some favorites may have remained the same.

-In this article, I’ve tried to be inclusive about the best hot drinks from Starbucks, taking a look at drinks for those with a sweet tooth, drinks for those who prefer just coffee and milk, and even drinks for those who don’t drink coffee or don’t drink milk.
+In this article, we’ve aimed to cover the best hot drinks from Starbucks, looking at options for the sweet-toothed, for those who prefer pure coffee and milk, and even for those who don’t consume coffee or milk.

-Check out the best hot drinks at Starbucks to warm you up on a cold day.
+Explore the best hot drinks at Starbucks to warm you up on a chilly day.

-In my list, I’ve also added ways to customize your drinks that make them especially tasty.
-Ready to get started?
-Let’s go!
+In our roundup, we’ve included ways to customize your drinks to make them particularly delicious.
+Ready to dive in?
+Let’s get started!

 The Caramel Macchiato remains a customer favorite in all weather.